Why buy anything plastic when you can easily achieve these plastic free Christmas decoration ideas yourself?

 Luckily, there are plenty of ways to do that, such as by making your own gifts and food (as opposed to buying food that comes in tons of packaging), wrapping gifts with Kraft or other types of recyclable paper (most wrapping paper is actually plastic) and decorating your house and tree with plastic free Christmas decoration ideas.

 Most of us already have colourful Christmas decorations that have been passed down through the generations.
 But if you don’t, there’s no need to go out and buy any this season – there’s plenty you can do to make the simplest materials look glamorous!

-In our opinion, garish tinsel and shiny baubles just make a tree look gauche.
-Keep it simple with these organic basics!
+If you ask us, garish tinsel and shiny baubles just make a tree look gauche.
+Keep it simple with these organic basics.

 Either buy or make simple gingerbread cookies, shaped into stars or ‘men’.
 If you make them yourself, poke a little hole into the head or tip of the star before baking to allow a string to be threaded through for hanging.
 If you bought them ready made, just balance them on branches.